tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - incubate antibody-oligo complexes with single-cell suspensions, then wash cells to remove unbound antibodies and perform scRNA-seq (of both cellular mRNAs and antibody-derived oligos that both anneal to polyT-containing microparticles via 3' polyA tails)
  - unique barcode sequence on oligos attached to microparticles indexes cDNA of mRNAs and antibody-oligos of each cell in RT reaction
  - amplified antibody-derived tags and cDNA molecules separated by size
+# Single-cell analyses identify circulating anti-tumor CD8 T cells and markers for their enrichment
+## Abstract
+ - shared CD8<sup>+</sup> T cell clones between blood and tumor in melanoma patients, blood clones less dysfunctional than matched T cells in tumor and more activated than non-matching T cells in blood
+ - PD-1 poor sensitivity for identifying matched tumor cells in blood, perhaps because PD-1 also an activation marker and activated T cells in blood may not be tumor-specific
+## Results
+### Activated TM CD8<sup>+</sup> T cells can be detected in the blood of melanoma patients
+ - 4 patients, no ICB
+### TM CD8<sup>+</sup> T cells can be tracked longitudinally in patient blood and show a temporal increase in exhaustion despite anti-PD-1 treatment
+ - 2 followup samples
+ - higher exhaustion signature than initial sample, but still lower exhaustion than tumor
+## Discussion
+ - majority of tumor matched cells in blood in melanoma patients show effector or effector memory-like phenotype, contrary to exhausted-like profile prediction
 # Single-cell RNA-seq reveals expanded clones of islet antigen-reactive CD4<sup>+</sup> T cells in peripheral blood of subjects with type 1 diabetes
  - unclear significance of islet antigen reactive T cells in peripheral blood of T1D patients (similar cells in healthy control subjects)
  - hypothesis: key disease associated cells show evidence of prior antigen exposure, inferred from expanded TCR clonotypes and essential phenotypic properties in their transcriptomes